Riemann surface: Ramified covering spaces

-Continuing in this vein, compact Riemann surfaces can map to surfaces of lower genus, but not to higher genus, except as constant maps.
-This is because holomorphic and meromorphic maps behave locally like z ↦ ^{n} for integer n, so non-constant maps are ramified covering maps, and for compact Riemann surfaces these are constrained by the Riemann–Hurwitz formula in algebraic topology, which relates the Euler characteristic of a space and a ramified cover.
+for integer $n$, so non-constant maps are ramified covering maps, and for compact Riemann surfaces these are constrained by the Riemann–Hurwitz formula in algebraic topology, which relates the Euler characteristic of a space and a ramified cover.

 For example, hyperbolic Riemann surfaces are ramified covering spaces of the sphere (they have non-constant meromorphic functions), but the sphere does not cover or otherwise map to higher genus surfaces, except as a constant.

 Isometries of Riemann surfaces

 The isometry group of a uniformized Riemann surface (equivalently, the conformal automorphism group) reflects its geometry: